Asian Americans grieve, organize in wake of Atlanta attacks - WTMJ

 Being Asian American herself, Huang said the shootings felt personal.
 She is worried that not classifying the attack as a hate crime will “absolutely discourage others from coming forward and seeking help.”

-The remark “appeared to be trying to explain and justify” the suspect’s actions.
-“Hopefully it was a misstatement,” Huang said.
+The remark “appeared to be trying to explain and justify” the suspect’s actions, Huang said.
+“Hopefully it was a misstatement.”

+Cherokee County sheriff’s Capt.
+Jay Baker, whose remarks drew outrage, was replaced Thursday as spokesman for the case.
+The sheriff’s office said it regrets any “heartache” caused by his words and that “they were not intended to disrespect any of the victims, the gravity of this tragedy or express empathy or sympathy for the suspect.”

 Mahmood said Asian American business owners in the Atlanta area were already fearful because of incidents like graffiti and break-ins.
 The shootings will raise that worry to new heights.